takuti/takuti.me/_content/en/now.md

 On the weekends, I'm busy hiking.

-I'm an active follower of "[105 Hikes In and Around Southwestern British Columbia](https://105hikes.com/book/)", and I have done 16 hikes out of 105 as of writing.
+I'm an active follower of "[105 Hikes In and Around Southwestern British Columbia](https://105hikes.com/book/)", and I have done 18 hikes out of 105 as of writing.
 My current objective is not only exploring as many local trails as possible but deepening my knowledge & skill further.
-As a first step, I have become a [Canadian Red Cross's Certified Remote First Aid & CPR](https://www.redcross.ca/training-and-certification/course-descriptions/first-aid-at-home-courses/wilderness-remote-first-aid-program).
+As a first step, I have obtained a [Canadian Red Cross's Remote First Aid & CPR certification](https://www.redcross.ca/training-and-certification/course-descriptions/first-aid-at-home-courses/wilderness-remote-first-aid-program).

 ### Running long distance

-I have registered and am actively practicing for [Vancouver Marathon](https://bmovanmarathon.ca/) on May 1, 2022, which is going to be my first post-pandemic full marathon race.
-Afterwards, I'm going to run a half marathon at [Banff Marathon](https://www.banffmarathon.com) on June 19, 2022.

-While I had mainly focused on indoor strength training since the beginning of the pandemic, the extremely walkable area of Metro Vancouver re-motivated me to spend more time on outdoor running, both on road and trail ([my very first trail running race](https://www.alltrails.com/es/explore/recording/hallow-s-eve-2021-36a16a2) last year).
+I am actively practicing for a half marathon at [Banff Marathon](https://www.banffmarathon.com) on June 19, 2022 and marathon at [Royal Victoria Marathon](https://www.runvictoriamarathon.com/) on October 9, 2022.
+While a mechanical issue on my knees hinders me from running fast, my current milestone is to finish a marathon in less than 4 hours; the best record so far was 4'06 at [Vancouver Marathon 2022](https://bmovanmarathon.ca/).

+In 2021, I also started running on trails, and I was able to finish [my very first trail running race](https://www.alltrails.com/es/explore/recording/hallow-s-eve-2021-36a16a2).
 To improve my mobility and flexibility further, I have recently enriched my daily workout routine with core training & yoga courses on Apple Fitness+.
+Stay active!

 ### Being enthusiastic about BC Ale Trail

 Exploring local craft breweries has clearly become a dominant part of my life lately.

 There are hundreds of breweries across the province as you can find on [BC Ale Trail](/note/2021-bcat-best-brewery-experience-award/), and I immediately fell in love with how people demonstrate their creativity to make diverse tastes of beers with a strong connection to their local community.
 To enjoy every single sip even further, I’m currently studying for the [Beer Judge Certification Program entrance exam](https://www.bjcp.org/exam-certification/exam-program-overview/).

+### Polishing personal OSS projects for recommender systems

+I’m actively developing two of my personal projects, [FluRS](https://github.com/takuti/flurs/) (Python) and [Recommendation.jl](https://github.com/takuti/Recommendation.jl/) (Julia), which I originally created as part of my master’s thesis back in 2017.
+By the end of 2022, I’m aiming to fully polish the tools and publish their version 1.0 with some external presentations.

+In practice, the design aspect of recommender systems (e.g., code structure, system architecture, UI/UX decisions, evaluation metrics) are crucial to make a system truly meaningful both for developers and end users, and hence I use these projects as a hands-on training opportunity to be an [ethical product developer](/note/ethical-product-developer/).